The Panic in Needle Park: Plot

 Bobby persuades Santo, a major dealer, to let him handle distribution in Needle Park, while Helen turns to prostitution for money.
 The addicts welcome Bobby as a reliable source.
 Helen's health deteriorates from drug use, her relationship with Bobby suffers, and Hotch monitors her.
 After Helen and one of her customers are detained, Hotch asks the arresting officer to free her, for he needs her.

 Helen's mother invites her to meet visiting family friends.
 Reluctantly, Helen agrees, dressing carefully to hide the track marks on her arms.
 Instead of attending, though, she picks up a customer, who Bobby chases away.
 Realizing that they have been through a lot, the couple takes the Staten Island Ferry to the "country" to buy a puppy.
 The two discuss the prospect of leaving Needle Park, to which Bobby replies that is "where I live," indicating the binding ties he has to the locale and lifestyle of Needle Park.
 While on the boat back, they discuss moving away for a fresh start, but Bobby refuses and convinces Helen to shoot up in the men's room.
 When the puppy whines, Bobby puts it outside, but when Helen looks for it, she watches as it falls into the water.

 Helen visits Marco but soon returns to Bobby to steal his drugs.
 Needing to get high, Helen tells a doctor that she needs drugs for pain.
 Aware that she is addicted, the doctor provides samples and tells her never to return.
-Arrested for selling her excess pills to children, Hotch warns her about the dangers of the women's prison.
+Arrested for selling her excess pills to children, she is warned by Hotch about the dangers of the women's prison.
 Knowing that Bobby can lead them to Santo, he offers Helen a deal if she will help them to catch Bobby picking up a shipment.

 Over the next fortnight, Hotch approaches Helen several times, reminding her of her pending trial.
 Depressed, she increases her drug use but finally agrees.
 One night, Helen and Hotch watch Bobby, who has a large amount of heroin, apprehended.
 When he spots her, he yells.
 On his release, Helen waits for him at the gate.
 Although his impulse is to rebuff her, they walk away together.